JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 43. [FluxBB](https://fluxbb.org) 	Super Lightweight 	1.41MB #inmotion

 ## Dont feel quite right
+33. [Postachio](https://postach.io) 	$5/mo Really great idea to make any evernote into a blog!  so smart!
 32. [WikkaWiki](http://wikkawiki.org/HomePage) 	Dead now unfortunately.
 Author shut the doors.
 31. [Genix.me](https://genix.me)	This has almost no website explanation of what this is.
 It doesnt sell it at all.
 30. [Schlix](https://www.schlix.com) 	Multisite CMS.
 Handles high traffic load.
 SEO.
 Security.
 Support.
 Content versioning to go back in time.
 30MB #inmotion